ameily/pypsi/docs/source/pypsi.rst

 Allows the developer to set which command gets called if one does not exist in the current shell.
 This is very useful, for example, if you want to fallback on any OS installed executables.
-In this example, the fallback command is ``system``.
+In this example, the fallback command is ``system`` (:class:`pypsi.commands.system.SystemCommand`).
 Currently, setting of the fallback command can only be done in the API and not through the shell.

 ::